markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 Palette mode is used for:

 - editing project palette entries
-- changing palette material properties
+- changing palette material and finish metadata
 - applying palette-index sources to geometry

 For the full workflow, see [Palette Tool](palette).